 The majority of homebuyers are still partnered couples, and that has a lot of advantages.
 Couples can combine their income when it comes to qualifying, giving them double buying power.
 They can also take advantage of one another’s work histories and credit scores.
-If one person has a high score and the other is a little lower, they can make the higher scoring partner the primary name on a loan application.
+If one person has a high score and the other is a little lower, they can make the higher-scoring partner the primary name on a loan application.

-If you are coming to the housing market as a single woman, enter the process well informed.
+If you are coming to the housing market as a single woman, enter the process well-informed.
 Go into the home shopping process by recognizing that you’ll need proof of stable employment, strong credit, and a healthy down payment.

 Find Out What You Can Borrow

 Getting pre-qualified for a home loan before you start looking around is a smart move, as you’ll be able to narrow your choices to your preferences and your price range.
-A good mortgage lender can assess your credit score, your debt-to-income ratio, and your cash-on-hand for a downpayment and give you a range to work with.
-Don’t forget, you’ll also need to compare interest rates and loan products and factor in closing costs.
+A good mortgage lender can assess your credit score, your debt-to-income ratio, and your cash on hand for a downpayment and give you a range to work with.
+Don’t forget, that you’ll also need to compare interest rates and loan products and factor in closing costs.
 You’ll also want to make sure the monthly payment is one you’re comfortable with.
 Even if a lender says you’re qualified to borrow $750,000 doesn’t mean you have to buy a $750,000 house.